niko-pietrzak/NBA_analytics/README.md

 I used two sources of data: https://www.kaggle.com/justinas/nba-players-data where I get the players sizes and https://www.basketball-reference.com/leagues/NBA_2020_per_game.html where I get players and teams stats.
 I edited these in excel I made 2 csv files: 'teams' and 'players'.
-One for teams stats and the other for players stats.